What is it?

 - Self-discipline and mental toughness

-- It’s a way to be part of a group
+- Opportunity to meet new people and be part of a group activity

 How much does it cost?

-Some providers offer free taster sessions and a beginner session can cost as little as £5.
+Some providers offer free taster sessions and a beginner session can cost around £5.
 An introductory course of lessons will cost from around £10 per lesson.
 Individual coaching is more expensive.

 What equipment do I need?

 If you get into fencing more seriously, then you might consider buying your own specialist equipment.
-Starter packs are available consisting the following kit and cost about £200:
+Starter packs including a weapon, mask, gloves and protective clothing cost around £200.